 These stuffed felt letters are our absolute favorite homemade toy (both kids learned to spell their names using them).
 These felt letters make a great homemade gift for a birthday or for Christmas and are a wonderful addition to a preschool classroom too!
 Here’s how to make your own set of felt stuffed letters perfect for practicing the alphabet.

 Both my kids have loved playing with these homemade stuffed letters!
 My daughter used these felt toy letters to learn to spell her name, and my son is using them now to practice letter recognition and letter sounds.
 I love the sensory aspect of these hands-on ABC manipulatives and how this easy sewing project can turn into a wonderful and educational toy!
-(This post contains affiliate links to Amazon.)
+(This post contains affiliate.)

 Felt Stuffed Letter Tutorial

 Materials for Stuffed Felt Letters

 - Felt (I used wool felt similar to this.)

 - Printed out letters to trace onto your felt

 1. Type and print the letters you’ll be making to create letter templates.
 I played around with different fonts until I found one I liked.
 (This set is made using Arial and the size is 420.)